Issue Index

 Issue 9 – August 2018

-Jonathan Law, The Boy-Narcissus, excerpt from film, 2018.
+Jonathan Law, Pattern, excerpt from film, 2018.

 Digital image courtesy of Paul Mellon Centre for Studies in British Art with support from the staff of Leighton House Museum, The Royal Borough of Kensington and Chelsea.